Experienced Financial Advisor Compensation

 You're rewarded for your hard work and, depending on your production, bonuses and other variable compensation can make up a significant percentage of your overall compensation.

-- Deferred bonuses paid in years 2-6 at year-end, based on the assets gathered in year one
+- Deferred bonuses paid in Years Two through Six at year-end, based on the assets gathered in Year One

 Profit and loss statement